If you are planning to do an internship in the coming semester (or any time soon), you should know the basic requirements. Please read on.

 - Can I do my internship where I work?

 Students frequently ask if they can do the internship where they work.
 The internship is meant to give you new experience doing work that reflects the content of your new degree, under different supervision than you currently have.
 It’s best for interns to move out into a different setting, network with new people, and try a different work culture.
 For these reasons, we want you to do your internship somewhere other than your current workplace.
 Some students worry that it will be impossible to fit the 120 hours in on top of their other obligations, but even though it generally takes some manipulating of schedules and some creative thinking, we’ve never had a student who wasn’t glad that s/he made the effort and worked somewhere new.

-The internship class meets three times over the course of the semester.
-The class works on and critique resumes, discusses issues that may arise in the workplace, and shares ideas and concerns.
-Please remember that your internship instructor and the Internship Director, Ellen Mehling, firstname.lastname@example.org, are always available if you need help with anything related to the internship.
+The internship class meets three times during the semester and serves to support your internship and assess your progress throughout the semester.
+The class works on and critiques resumes, discusses issues that may arise in the workplace, and shares ideas and concerns.
+Please remember that your internship instructor and the Internship coordinators, Dr. Bea Baaden and Heather Ranieri, are always available if you need help with anything related to the internship.

 Brooklyn Historical Society

 Center for Jewish History